 Most candidates have reservations and objections about certain companies and job posts.
 For instance, Uber lost a case regarding driver employment rights.
 This case could have created several reservations about Uber.

 If you ever face this kind of situation, you need to use employee testimonials to address objectives that new recruits might have.
 Even if you haven’t had a case or an event, you still have to address general reservations about the vacancy and/or your organization.

-There are several third-party sites and job portals that candidates use to hunt jobs.
-Think of Glassdoor, Indeed, and CareerBliss.
-These are a few employer review and rating sites.
-If you have decent ratings on these or any other sites, you can incorporate those in employee testimonial pages in your site.
+If you have decent ratings on these or any other sites, you can incorporate those in employee testimonial page in your site.

 Because it matters a lot.
 Candidates consider third-party reviews and ratings more credible than reviews posted by the employer itself.
 You can embed reviews from these sites easily on your website.
 Here is an example of how BMC does it:

 If you don’t have reviews and ratings on third-party sites, don’t fake it.
-Don’t use bogus ratings.
-It isn’t something that’s necessary.
-If you don’t have any ratings, that’s absolutely fine.
+Don’t use bogus ratings or buy reviews.
+It isn’t necessary and can even lead to getting fined.